ploomber/sklearn-evaluation/doc/source/user_guide/grid_search.rst

     X = data[0]
     y = data[1]

-Now, we need to define which hyperparameters sets we wan to include in the grid search, we do so by defining a dictionary with hyperparameter-values pairs and scikit-learn will automatically generate all possible combinations.
+Now, we need to define which hyperparameter sets we wan to include in the grid search, we do so by defining a dictionary with hyperparameter-values pairs and scikit-learn will automatically generate all possible combinations.
 For the dictionary below, we can generate 16 combinations (4*2*2).